Policies and Procedures

 Any significant event or illness effecting the suitability of the Manager of the setting,

-Any significant event effecting the suitability of any person in regular contact with children
+Any significant event affecting the suitability of any person in regular contact with children.

 Serious injury/death